M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Setting, point estimator, and confidence intervals

 In each wave $k$ in Phase II, the labelling strategy $\LabelStrategy{k}$ is a prespecified function that maps all previously observed data (and sampling indicators), denoted by $\cd_{k-1}$, to a labelling rule in $\mathcal{P} \equiv \{ \pi : \xProxySpace \to (0,1) \}$.
 If the labelling rule $\pi \in \mathcal{P}$ is selected, then for each $i \in [N]$, $\xmiss_i$ is to be measured with probability $\pi(\proxyX_i)$ according to independent Bernoulli sampling.
 If $\xmiss_i$ has already been measured in a previous wave, a measurement of it is not collected again (for simplicity, we consider settings where $\xmiss_i$ can be measured without noise so repeated measurements are of no value).
-We also suppose that the prespecified labelling strategy $\LabelStrategy{k}$ is sufficiently regular to not introduce measurability concerns (more specifically, for each $i \in [N]$ and $k \in [K]$ we assume that the wave $k$ labeling probabilities for sample $i$, given by $[\LabelStrategy{k}(\cd_{k-1})](\proxyX_i)$ can be expressed as a measurable function of $\cd_{k-1}$ and $\proxyX_i$).
-Exploration of labelling strategies $\LabelStrategy{k}$ that result in efficient estimation of the parameter of interest is deferred to Section \ref{sec:ChoicesToIncreaseEfficiency}.
+We also suppose that the prespecified labelling strategy $\LabelStrategy{k}$ is sufficiently regular to not introduce measurability concerns (specifically, for each $i \in [N]$ and $k \in [K]$ we assume that the wave $k$ labelling probabilities for sample $i$, given by $[\LabelStrategy{k}(\cd_{k-1})](\proxyX_i)$ can be expressed as a measurable function of $\cd_{k-1}$ and $\proxyX_i$).
+See Section \ref{sec:ChoicesToIncreaseEfficiency} for specific labelling strategies $\LabelStrategy{k}$ designed for efficient parameter estimation.